 To manage polypharmacy in elderly patients effectively and minimize adverse drug reactions (ADRs), a comprehensive, patient-centred approach is essential.
-This involves regular, systematic medication reviews focusing on the necessity, effectiveness, and safety of each drug, particularly in those prescribed 10 or more regular medicines or at high risk of ADRs 4.
+This involves regular, systematic medication reviews focusing on the necessity, effectiveness, and safety of each drug, particularly in those prescribed 10 or more regular medicines or at high risk of ADRs NICE NG56.

 Key steps include:

-This approach aligns with the concept of polypharmacy stewardship, which emphasises coordinated, multidisciplinary efforts to optimise medication regimens and reduce harm in older adults (Daunt et al., 2023).
-Medication-related problems in older people often arise from complex regimens and physiological changes with age, necessitating tailored management strategies (Wong, 2020).
-Pharmacotherapy in elderly patients, such as those with heart failure, requires vigilance for adverse events and dose adjustments (Rich, 2012).
+This approach aligns with the concept of polypharmacy stewardship, which emphasises coordinated, multidisciplinary efforts to optimise medication regimens and reduce harm in older adults Daunt et al. 2023.
+Medication-related problems in older people often arise from complex regimens and physiological changes with age, necessitating tailored management strategies Wong 2020.
+Pharmacotherapy in elderly patients, such as those with heart failure, requires vigilance for adverse events and dose adjustments Rich 2012.

 Key References